alifaryadras/alifaryadras.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research assistant at the Sharif Policy Research Institute ([SPRI](https://spri.sharif.ir/en/)) and a master's student of energy economics at [Shahid Beheshti University](https://en.sbu.ac.ir/).
+I'm a master's student of energy economics at [Shahid Beheshti University](https://en.sbu.ac.ir/).
 Previously, I was an undergrad in mathematics and applications at [Sharif University of Technology](https://en.sharif.edu/).
 I'm passionate about learning the multi-objective optimization, machine learning, energy economics, and monetary economics.

 Here's my [CV](https://alifaryadras.github.io/_pages/CV_Ali_Faryadras.pdf).